-Classification Motion: Move to classify tocopherols, as petitioned, as synthetic.
-Motion by: Tracy Favre Seconded by: Colehour Bondera Yes: 9 No: 0 Absent: 0 Abstain: 0 Recuse: 0
+Classification Motion: Motion to classify tocopherols, as petitioned, as synthetic.
+Motion by: Jean Richardson Seconded by: Mac Stone Yes: 6 No: 1 Absent: 0 Abstain: 0 Recuse: 0

-Listing Motion: Move to list tocopherols on section 205.611 of the National List for use in aquatic livestock production with the following annotation: Tocopherols derived from vegetable oils, not extracted using volatile synthetic solvents, are allowed as ingredients in aquatic livestock production when rosemary extracts are not a suitable alternative.
-Motion by: Tracy Favre Seconded by: Colehour Bondera Yes: 9 No: 0 Absent: 0 Abstain: 0 Recuse: 0
+Listing Motion: Motion to list tocopherols at §205.611 of the National List for use in aquatic livestock production as an antioxidant added to aquatic animal feed with the following annotation: Tocopherols derived from vegetable oils are allowed as ingredients in aquatic livestock production when rosemary extracts are not a suitable alternative.

+Motion by: Jean Richardson Seconded by: Mac Stone Yes: 6 No: 1 Absent: 0 Abstain: 0 Recuse: 0